speedyhoon/Jay/generate/cmd/jay/README.md

 How often does `jay` need to be executed?
 * Regenerate when:
   * Any exported struct is added, deleted or renamed,
+  * Any embedded struct with an exported field name is added, deleted or renamed,
   * Any exported field is added, deleted or renamed,
   * Any exported field type is changed,
+  * Any exported field tag is added, deleted or altered,
   * Any field is toggled between exported or private.
-* Regenerate not required when:
+* Regenerate isn't required when:
   * Struct field order has changed,
   * Unexported structs or fields are added, deleted or renamed,
   * Unexported field types are modified.